Fanjie-Li/Curriculum-Vitae/content/project/data-science-education/index.md

 This teaching development project aims to enhance the interdisciplinary and internationalized learning experience in the B.A.Sc.
 Social Data Science program.

-**Current Duties:**
+**Duties:**
-- Develop the curriculum assessment framework and associated instruments;
+- Developed the curriculum assessment framework and associated instruments;
-- Design protocols for assessing the interdisciplinarity of students’ capstone projects using learning analytics methods (e.g., Epistemic Network Analysis);
+- Developed repositories of interdisciplinary cases, topics and datasets in social data science;
-- Develop repositories of interdisciplinary topics and datasets for students’ capstone projects.
+- Designed protocols for assessing the interdisciplinarity of students’ capstone projects using learning analytics methods (e.g., Epistemic Network Analysis).